 “Just came out of five (5) procedures and I am cool and dandy!
 After 14 years I went back to my first doctor simply because Dr. Hunsaker and his team are the best!
 Thank you from the bottom of my heart to all of you involved in almost 7 hours of cosmetic procedures.
 Everything was fast and easy.
 Thank you for leaving my father with no concerns although I am over 40!
 Will see you back on Friday.”
 Leomaris L.

-Should I still have a mommy makeover if I want more children?
+Can I have a mommy makeover if I Still want more children?

 Dr. Hunsaker wants to be clear with his patients considering a mommy makeover — you must be finished having children to have these procedures.
 This isn’t an arbitrary thing.
 If you have a mommy makeover and then later decide to have another child, you will wipe out your results from your surgeries.
 The weight gain and loss and breastfeeding will create more sagging skin all over again.
 Plus, it’s likely that your incision scars will become distorted.
 If you’re even remotely considering having more children, it’s not the time for a mommy makeover.